ATTENTION ALL POKEMON GO ADDICTS- listen up.

 - Buy a Chromebook that’s on the list

-Step 2: If your Chromebook has the Play Store, go ahead and install Pokemon Go on your Chromebook.
+After verifying that your Chromebook is capable of installing the game, go ahead and install Pokemon Go on your Chromebook.

 Step 3: Allow permissions for the Pokemon Go app.

-Pokemon Go will ask for permissions for the following items:
+Pokemon Go will ask for you to grant permissions for the following items:

 - Location data